mcgraphix/ng2-bug-reproduce-destroy/README.md

 - app should be destroyed after platform gets destroyed

 Actual Result
-- app is not destroyed. it keeps running as before. (the modules list in platform is empty!)
+- app is not destroyed. it keeps running as before. (the modules list in platform is always empty!)